-Business entities in China
+Business entities in China in 2023

-The China wholly foreign owned enterprise (WFOE)The most popular entity in China is the China wholly foreign owned enterprise (WFOE), which is a Chinese limited liability company wholly owned by the foreign investor.
-A China WFOE can generate income from all industries opened to foreign entrepreneurs in China.
-It is also considered as resident by the Chinese authorities for taxation.
-The following information will help you determine whether registering a WFOE in China is the optimum corporate structure to fulfill your business objectives in this country:
+China wholly foreign owned enterprise (WFOE) registrationThe most popular business structure in China is the China wholly foreign-owned enterprise (WFOE), that is to say a Chinese limited liability company wholly owned by foreign investor(s).
+Setting up a WFOE in China can generate income from all industries opened to foreign investment and is also subject to Chinese taxation.
+The following information will help you determine whether registering a WFOE in China is the optimum corporate structure to fulfil your business objectives in this country:

-Main requirements to form a Chinese WFOE
+Main requirements to form a Chinese WFOE:

 - A feasibility study must be submitted to the State Administration of Industry and Commerce (SAIC).
 This document includes a basic first year business plan and budget.
 The project will not be approved unless the local authorities are convinced it is a feasible business.
 Government approval of the project/business activities is an integral part of the incorporation process.
-If the project is not approved, incorporation is disallowed;
+If the project is not approved, incorporation is disallowed.

 - After setup of the Chinese company, all businesses must register for i) corporate income tax ii) VAT and iii) social security (if they have employees).
-They are thereafter required to file i) corporate income returns and provisional payments each quarter ii) VAT returns and payments usually each quarter and iii) social security contributions each month.
+They are thereafter required to file i) corporate income returns and provisional payments each quarter ii) VAT returns and payments usually each quarter and iii) social security contributions each month;

 - Furthermore, after incorporation, all Chinese companies (foreign-invested or not) are required to report to the Tax Administration Department monthly, quarterly and annually.
-If needed, Healy Consultants assists our Clients minimize the burden constituted by reporting requirements, by taking care on their behalf of accounting and tax reporting obligations.
+If needed, Healy Consultants Group PLC assists our Clients minimize the burden constituted by reporting requirements, by taking care on their behalf of accounting and tax reporting obligations.

 The China joint venture company (equity joint venture)

-- A China joint venture company (also known as a China equity joint venture or an EJV) is commonly a standard limited liability established by i) 1 foreigner (our Client) and ii) 1 Chinese joint venture partner;
+- A China joint venture company (also known as a China equity joint venture or an EJV) is commonly a standard limited liability company established by i) one foreigner (our Client) and ii) one Chinese joint venture partner;

 - Like foreign-owned China LLCs, China EJVs will be required to i) appoint a resident company secretary ii) open a corporate bank account with a local bank and iii) obtain approvals for all registrations required by a China WOFE.
-Setting up a China joint venture company will however be more complex than an LLC, as our Client will face i) higher share capital requirements and ii) longer licensing delays.
+Setting up a China joint venture company will however be more complex than an LLC, as our Client will face i) higher share capital requirements and ii) longer licensing delays;

 The China branch office

-The China representative officeChinese regulations allow foreign companies to open representative offices in China.
-While representative office registration follow simpler procedures than LLCs and branches as they usually only require approval from the State Administration for Industry and Commerce, they are not allowed to pursue production-related or commercial activities in China.
+- Chinese regulations allow foreign companies to open representative offices in China.
+While representative office registration follow simpler procedures than LLCs and branches as they usually only require approval from the State Administration for Market Regulation (SAMR), they are not allowed to pursue production-related or commercial activities in China;

 Table comparing different business entities